nixcon/2024.nixcon.org/content/faq.md

 We'll provide you a template which you can fill out and send back to us for signature.

 {{</ box >}}

+{{< box >}}

+# Do I need to prepare anything?

+As you prepare for the event we'd like to encourage all attendees to download any important repos to their local machines and prepare their API-Keys beforehand so we won't get rate-limited by Github.

+{{</ box >}}